wasamasa/cryptopals/notes.md

 necessary part of the keystream, XORed it with the new plaintext and returned the ciphertext with the result patched in.

+edit: I found a way more efficient way.
+The `edit` API call gives you a way to generate an attacker-controlled ciphertext using the same nonce and key.
+Encryption combines the plaintext with a keystream that is the same for both ciphertexts.
+Therefore, XORing both ciphertexts will cancel the keystreams out and give you the combination of the unknown plaintext and the known one.
+XOR the result with the known plaintext and you've recovered the unknown one.
+The lesson from this one is probably that you should use a new nonce when re-encrypting.

 # 26 CTR bitflipping

 Same approach as with challenge #16 except that bitflipping will